veilchen-web/veilchen/docs/plugindev.rst

     .. method:: setup(self, app)

-        Called as soon as the plugin is installed to an application (see :meth:`Bottle.install`).
+        Called as soon as the plugin is installed to an application (see :meth:`Veilchen.install`).
 The only parameter is the associated application object.

     .. method:: __call__(self, callback)